kavia-common/skillmaster-learning-platform-223450-222247/backend/README.md

 To call admin routes, send a Bearer token signed with `JWT_SECRET` and payload including `"role": "admin"`.

+JWT library: This project uses PyJWT (imported as `import jwt`).
+Ensure your environment installs dependencies via `pip install -r requirements.txt` and avoid creating any local file named `jwt.py` which would shadow the PyJWT package.

 ## Existing prototype routes (in-memory)

 - Health